heena1101/javaprogramming/README.md

 # Java Programming.
-This repository contains my Java Programs.
+This repository contains all my Java Programs.